 To illustrate the performance of our bandwidth rule across different networks, we redraw $\bm{D}$, $\bm{A}$, and $\bm{\varepsilon}$ for each of the 10k simulation draws.
 This corresponds to a superpopulation design, so we expect our standard errors to yield confidence intervals with coverage close to the nominal rate of 0.95.
 We report ``oracle'' standard errors, which correspond to $\var(\hat\tau(1,0))^{1/2}$, approximated by taking the standard deviation of $\hat\tau(1,0)$ over 10k separate simulation draws.
 We also report ``naive'' i.i.d.\ standard errors to illustrate the degree of dependence in the data.

-Tables \ref{configtable} and \ref{RGGtable} present results for the configuration and RGG models, respectively.
-In both tables $\hat n(t) = \sum_i \ind_i(t)$, which gives the effective sample sizes for $\hat\mu(1)$ and $\hat\mu(0)$.
-Row ``Our SE'' displays the standard error obtained from our variance estimator, and ``Our Coverage'' displays the empirical coverage of the corresponding two-sided 95-percent confidence interval. ``Network Size'' is the number of units in the network, whereas the sample size is $\hat n(1) + \hat n(0)$, since, as in the empirical application, we only use units with an eligible neighbor for overlap.
+Tables \ref{configtable} and \ref{RGGtable} present results for the configuration and RGG models, respectively. ``Our SE'' displays the standard error obtained from our variance estimator and ``Our Coverage'' the empirical coverage of the corresponding two-sided 95\% confidence interval.
+The effective sample size of $\hat\mu(t)$ is $\hat n(t) = \sum_i \ind_i(t)$. ``Network Size'' is the number of units in the network, whereas the sample size is $\hat n(1) + \hat n(0)$ since, as in the empirical application, we only use units with an eligible neighbor for overlap.

 The results show that the oracle coverage rates are all very close to 0.95, which illustrates the quality of the normal approximation.
-Our standard errors perform well, with coverage near 0.95.
+Our standard errors perform well, with coverage quite close to 0.95.
 This is in spite of fairly large peer effects $\beta$, which can be seen in the magnitudes of the spillover effect estimates.
 By contrast, naive standard errors are severely anti-conservative.